United Methodist Church lifts bans on LGBTQ clergy and same-sex weddings

 Delegates overwhelmingly approved the changes, 692 to 51, during the United Methodist Church's General Conference.

-The meeting is taking place this week in Charlotte, N.C. after the pandemic delayed the 2020 General Conference where these decisions has been slated to take place.
+The meeting is taking place this week in Charlotte, N.C. after the pandemic delayed the 2020 General Conference where these decisions had been slated to take place.

 The tone of the Charlotte meeting has been decidedly upbeat, in sharp contrast with the last, highly contentious global meeting back in 2019, when heated floor debates left many feeling hurt.